Introduction:- date, time, examination structure, link to VCAA overview

 Probably the most frequently asked question about the GAT is some variation of – "Will my GAT mark influence my marks in any unit?"

-Fortunately the answer is straightforward – "definitely 'no' though possibly 'yes'. ;=) In the general course of events your GAT result has no effect on your other marks, this condition is spelt out in VCAA documentation.
-However, there are 2 conditions under which your GAT result may be used by examiners to adjust your marks.
+Fortunately the answer is straightforward – "definitely 'no', though possibly 'yes'. ;=) In the general course of events your GAT result has no effect on your other marks, this condition is spelt out in VCAA documentation.
+However, there are 4 conditions under which your GAT result may be used by examiners to adjust your marks.
 (There are possibly other conditions that VCE-Circus is unaware of.)

 1) Derived Examination Score (DES)

-2) Anomalous Grades Check The VCE Administrative Hand Book[1] describes the function of the anomalous grades check is to highlight where the student’s examination outcome is substantially different from that predicted from one or more of the:
+The VCE Administrative Handbook[2] describes the function of the anomalous grades check is to highlight where the student’s examination outcome is substantially different from that predicted from one or more of the:

-If the VCAA determines that a grade is "anomalous" then it may choose to adjust that grade.
-[2]
+In each case, the differences must be statistically significant.
+If the VCAA determines that a grade is "anomalous" then it may choose to adjust that grade.[3]

 [1} VCAA webpage Derived Examination Score (DES)

-[2] VCAA assessment Identifying unexpected results
+[3] VCAA assessment, Identifying unexpected results